Ecotiny/astrovimba/README.md

 # astrovimba
-Python astroimaging software, designed for use with the Allied Vision Vimba SDK and indi.
+Python astroimaging with Allied Vision Vimba SDK (or Aravis?), indi, Pi's and arduinos.